 - designer control Caption and the Text properties

-Many organizations employ code documentation standards - and it is recommended even for single developers to adhere to such one.
+- The Code Commenting Conformity Checker: many organizations employ code documentation standards - and it is recommended even for single developers to adhere to such one.
 Enforcing a code documentation standard can be done by requiring descriptive comments for modules and procedures, and also by requiring code commenting to be done inside routines as well.

-The CodeSMART Code Builders represent a set of tools that allow you to quickly create property procedures, sub or function procedures and even collections classes.
+- The CodeSMART Code Builders represent a set of tools that allow you to quickly create property procedures, sub or function procedures and even collections classes.
 Also, a very useful feature is the one that switches an assignment operator's parts - especially when writing database applications and having to initialize local fields from a lot of database fields at initialization, then reverse the operation at unloading.
 Moreover, CodeSMART can help to quickly format regular or SQL strings.

-Configuring/reconfiguring tab order on a form or user control by managing each control's TabIndex property value can be a very tedious task.
+- Tab Order Designer: configuring/reconfiguring tab order on a form or user control by managing each control's TabIndex property value can be a very tedious task.
 CodeSMART has a Tab Order Designer which can help you automate this process.
 You can either set the order manually by simply sorting a list, or you can even let the tool automatically establish the tab order (it does this in a standard right-to-left, top-to-bottom sequence).

 Change Name and Text Properties: When you design a form, besides modifying control positions and sizes, the most often updated properties are Name and (whichever applies, if one) Text or Caption.

 Plus you may want at some time to rename a certain control based on its Caption/Text property, for example rename a label with the caption "Surname" to "lblSurname" - or vice versa